Ijhee/Project-2022/README.md

 #### 목차

-1. Prediction of Starbucks Coordinates By Using Coordinates of Other Commercial
+  1. Prediction of Starbucks Coordinates Using Coordinates of Other Commercial
+  2. Data Augmentation in Two-Dimensional Space Using Clustering Techniques
-2. Reference Point of Permutation Importance : Index Based Selection
+  3. Reference Point of Permutation Importance : Index Based Selection
+  4. Data augmentation and statistical hypothesis test to predict unbalanced insurance data